fish-shell/fish-shell/doc_src/terminal-compatibility.rst

        ``\e[0c``
      -
-     - Request primary device attribute.
+     - Request Primary Device Attribute.
        The terminal must respond with a CSI command that starts with the ``?`` parameter byte (so a sequence starting with ``\e[?``) and has ``c`` as final byte.

        Failure to implement this will cause a brief pause at startup followed by a warning.